kilon/Octopus/README.md

 3. when you paste it will paste back the converted pillar to html
 4. Profit !!!

+## Why to use
 You can use Octopus for any kind of easy generation of html code :)

+I am using it for making my own website and blog.
+Make sure you save your pillar to a text file so you can always go back to it and do changes.